top of page

 Something to bear in mind is the lack of regulation in the production of CBD products.
 Quality, strength and ingredients vary widely, therefore it is impossible to know what any individual product contains.
 In a study carried out in 2020, heavy metal contamination was found in four of the twenty-nine products tested, with lead being present in three of those.
 Two products were found to contain no CBD at all!

 When it comes to fear and anxiety, I believe the most humane option is to seek the most effective course of treatment first and foremost, because we risk prolonging unnecessary suffering if we do not.
-A huge bias still exists around medicating our pets, with many believing that anxiolytics and antidepressants will leave their pets zombie-like.
-Often, what we are seeing is an animal that is finally able to rest and sleep, gaining some relief from their stress and worry.
+If it is suspected that a dog may be suffering with anxiety, professional advice should be sought straight away in order to get them the help that they need.
+Sadly, a huge bias still exists around medicating our pets, with many believing that anxiolytics and antidepressants will leave their pets zombie-like.
+However, what we are often seeing is an animal that is finally able to rest and sleep, gaining some relief from their stress and worry at long last.
+Anyone that has struggled with anxiety will appreciate how tiring and draining it is being on high alert constantly; there are also many physical side effects which impact massively on health, besides the mental strain that anxiety brings.

 The bottom line is that we need far more research to be carried out before CBD can be considered an effective, safe and ethical option for tackling stress and anxiety in our dogs.